go-gorm/gorm.io/pages/docs/update.md

 ### Without Hooks/Time Tracking

-If you want to skip `Hooks` methods and the auto update time tracking when updating, you can use `UpdateColumn`, `UpdateColumns`
+If you want to skip `Hooks` methods and the auto-update time tracking when updating, you can use `UpdateColumn`, `UpdateColumns`

 ```go
 // Update single attribute, similar with `Update`